Ro-Chat/Chat/README.md

 	"Url": "https://google.com/emoji.png"
 }
 ```
 For a video you'll need to convert the GIF or MP4 into images.
-I'd use [ImageMagick](https://imagemagick.org/) for that make sure to install legacy so you install convert.
+I'd use [ImageMagick](https://imagemagick.org/) for that make sure to select legacy in the installer so you install convert.

 run this command after installing **ImageMagick** `convert PATH_TO_GIF.gif FRAMES_PATH%03d.png`